coder/code-server/README.md

 ### npm

+We recommend installing from `npm` if we don't have a precompiled release for your machine's platform or architecture.

 **note:** Installing via `npm` requires certain dependencies for the native module builds.
 See [./doc/npm.md](./doc/npm.md) for installing these dependencies.